AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/classes/paladin-oath-of-the-ancients.md

 ### Elder Champion (Level 20)

 At 20th level, you can assume the form of an ancient force of nature, taking on an appearance you choose.
-For example, your skin might turn green or take on a bark-like texture, your hair might become leafy or mosslike, or you might sprout antlers or a lion-like mane.
+For example, your skin might turn green or take on a bark-like texture, your hair might become leafy or moss-like, or you might sprout antlers or a lion-like mane.

 Using your action, you undergo a transformation.
 For 1 minute, you gain the following benefits: